What is a charter school?

 Does AHA give homework?

 Age appropriate homework is part of the curriculum.
 Outside reading, projects, practice (language, music) are expectations.
 Parents should limit or restrict TV, videos, games, etc. until homework is completed.

 There is no tuition or admission charge.
 AHA is an independent state funded charter public school.
 It cannot charge fees or tuition to enroll or attend.
 There is a required refundable book deposit – 7 through 12 = $40.00 per student or $50.00 per family book fee and a $25.00 high school enrollment fee.

 Does AHA have extracurricular activities and field trips?

-Learning is encouraged in a variety of settings including; sports, appropriate dances, parades, field trips, travel to Mexico, Boston/Washington DC, Art Week, and Health Week.
+Learning is encouraged in a variety of settings including; sports, appropriate dances, parades, field trips, Art/Field Day, and Health Week.
 We encourage students to be involved in Boy Scouts, Girls Scouts,

 4-H, Church Youth Groups, and sports activities.

 What are the “PTO” and “Site Council”?